strawhatx/syncflow-hq/README.md

 ## 🚧 Limitations

+### General Limitations
 - **Internet Accessibility** - Data sources must be accessible on the internet
 - **Provider Support** - Limited to currently supported OAuth providers
 - **Data Size** - Large datasets may require optimization

+### Platform-Specific Limitations

+#### SQL Server Support
+Supabase Edge Functions are based on Deno Deploy, which does not support Node.js modules (e.g., `mssql`) or native drivers.
+As a result, direct SQL Server connections are not supported in this environment.
+If you need SQL Server access, you must use:
+- A separate Node.js service that exposes SQL Server queries over HTTP
+- Or move SQL Server integration to your backend infrastructure

+#### SQLite Support
+While SQLite can be used in Deno locally (for read-only or in-memory use), Supabase Edge Functions do not support persistent file storage.
+Any writes to SQLite will be ephemeral and lost when the function restarts.
+For this reason, persistent SQLite is not recommended in production Edge Functions.

+#### File System Limitations
+Edge Functions run in a sandboxed environment with limited, read-only filesystem access.
+Do not rely on writing files to disk for persistent storage.

 ## 🤝 Contributing